IBM/janusgraph-utils/doc/users_guide.md

 #### APIs
 Once you load the JanusGraphSchemaImporter.groovy into gremlin console, you can use the following APIs:
 - **JanusGraphSONSchema.parse(file)**:
-  -  file: a string which points to the GraphSON schema document
+  -  file: a string which points to the graph schema definition

-  Parses the GraphSON schema document and returns a schema bean object which contains the settings of the GSON schema
+  Parses the graph schema definition and returns a schema bean object which contains the settings of the GSON schema

 - **writeGraphSONSchema(janusgraph, file)**:
   - janusgraph: a JanusGraph instance
-  - file: a string which points to the GraphSON schema document
+  - file: a string which points to the graph schema definition

-  Parses the GraphSON schema document and writes the definitions of properties, vertices and edges into the JanusGraph.
+  Parses the graph schema definition and writes the definitions of properties, vertices and edges into the JanusGraph.

 - **updateCompositeIndexState(janusgraph, indexName, newState)**:
   - janusgraph: a JanusGraph instance